microsoft/vscode-docs/docs/editor/vscode-web.md

 ### Browser support

 You can use VS Code for the Web in the latest versions of Chrome, Edge, Firefox, and Safari.
-Note that on Firefox, for some functionality (such as opening a git repo), you need to exempt `vscode.dev` from the "strict" Enhanced Tracking Protection, if you have enabled that.
+Note that on Firefox, if you have enabled the "strict" Enhanced Tracking Protection, you need to to exempt `vscode.dev` for some functionality to work (such as opening a git repo).
 Older versions of each browser may not work - we only guarantee support for the latest version.

 > **Tip:** One way to check the compatible browser version is to look at the version of [Playright](https://playwright.dev/) currently used for testing VS Code and review its supported browser versions.
 You can find the currently used Playwright version in the VS Code repo's [package.json](https://github.com/microsoft/vscode/blob/main/package.json) file at `devDependencies/@playwright/test`.
 Once you know the Playwright version, for example `1.37`, you can then review the **Browser Versions** section in their [Release notes](https://playwright.dev/docs/release-notes).